 Not many Android apps can say they've been installed a billion times.
 In fact, before today there were only ten - and out of those ten, only three of them were non-Google apps (and all owned by Facebook).
 Today Google's first party messaging client, Hangouts, joins this elite group of billion-device apps... notably behind its competitors, Facebook Messenger and WhatsApp.

 A billion installations doesn't mean a billion users, it means one billion different Android devices have downloaded the app once.
+(Phones and tablets now out of service count, multiple downloads and updates don't.)
+That said, Hangouts' daily users probably number in the hundreds of millions at this point, if only by virtue of its inclusion as the default SMS app on many Android phones.
 Read More

 It's Father's Day.
 If you have a dad and you appreciate him, go have lunch with him.
 If he's too far away, call him on the phone, like people used to do before things like touchscreens and smartwatches and Taylor Swift.
 Don't send him a text message or IM that says "Happy Father's Day" - that's just so tacky.
 It's the communication equivalent of a last-minute drug store gift card.

 If you decide to ignore this advice, and you send Dad a "Happy Father's Day" message through Hangouts, Google won't judge you as harshly as I will.
+In fact, they'll actually reward you with a series of custom animations, as is their wont for wide-reaching holidays lately.
 Read More

 One of the best things about tech companies is that they believe in having a little fun around the holidays, and there's no better time to take a beat to enjoy the festivities than New Year's Eve.
 Facebook just featured a themed selfie frame in its Messenger app, and Google is matching with a dancing emoji when you type the words "Happy new years" to somebody.

 This easter egg has actually been around for a few days, but we thought today was the perfect day to highlight it.
+One more emoji isn't the most exciting thing, but you can have a little bit of fun surprising your uninitiated friends with a little animated treat.
 Read More

 Some of you may have already noticed that your Hangouts video looked significantly clearer the last time you fired it up.
 That's because Google has transitioned from the H.264 video codec to VP8, and with it, the company has introduced HD streaming.
 Google started rolling out the change to users in the last few weeks, but it will still be a while before this rolls out to everyone.

 Google introduced VP8 back in 2010 as an open and royalty-free format allowing users to watch video in browsers without the need for any additional plugins.
+Google asserts that streaming HD streams to ten participants using the H.264 codec would have required too much processing power.
 Read More

 Everyone expected Google's new Hangouts feature – the long-rumored Babel service – to put an end to multiple messenger applications.
 We hoped it would combine GTalk, Google+ Messenger, and Google Voice at the very least.
 Unfortunately, that's not exactly what we got... yet, anyway.

 According to a recent Google+ post by Nikhyl Singhal, manager of real-time communication products (like Hangouts) for Google, that could start to change very soon.
 Firstly, Singhal addressed the removal of outgoing calls for Google voice, stating that "they're working hard to support both [inbound and outbound] calls," and they should both be available soon.
+Good new for Voice junkies, no doubt.
 Read More

 The new Google Messenger is real!
 It's not called Babel, or Google Talk, but "Hangouts."
 It also isn't the unified messenger we've all wanted - maybe it will be someday, but Hangouts is strictly a Google Talk replacement - there's no SMS or Google Voice integration.